 “You’re basically working out all day, every day,” says Means, who quickly found that his powerlifting hobby was great job training when he and his fiancée/business partner Lisa Nichols opened the shop in 2019.
 “I immediately started losing weight and gaining muscle because, of course, you need it.”

-The shop, which will be moving from Newburyport to Danvers this spring, takes delivery of at least one whole cow a week, a couple of pigs, and a bunch of chickens.
+The shop, which moved from Newburyport to Danvers this spring, takes delivery of at least one whole cow a week, a couple of pigs, and a bunch of chickens.
 All of the meat is raised within 150 miles of the North Shore, by farms that the couple has visited and by farmers that they’ve developed personal relationships with.
 It’s not easy, but Means and Nichols are uncompromising in their dedication to whole animals and the farmers who raise them.

 “It would definitely make more sense financially to sell only specific cuts, like rib-eye, New York strip, and tenderloin that you see in every butcher shop,” Nichols says.
 “But we feel like, if you’re going to take the life of an animal, honoring that is using every single piece.”